According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 4.

 According to Mendel’s experiments on Pisum sativum(garden pea) plants for seven years:

 In his experiments, he crossed both the tall and dwarf pea plants in order to study the inheritance of one gene.
-He noticed that all the F1 progeny plants were tall, as one of its parents and none of them were dwarf.
-Mendel notes similarity for the other pairs of traits and observed that the F1 at all instances resembled either one of the parents and also the other parents’ trait was not observed in them.
+He noticed that all the F1 progeny plants were tall, as one of its parents, and none of them was dwarf.
+Mendel notes similarity for the other pairs of traits and observed that the F1 in all instances resembled either one of the parents and also, the other parents’ trait was not observed in them.

-Then, Mendel self-pollinated the F1 tall plants and was surprised to find that in the F2 generation few of the offspring were dwarf, the trait that was not observed in the F1 generation was expressed now.
-According to his observations, the ratio of plants that were dwarf were 1:4 of the F2 plants while the ratio of F2 plants that were tall was found to be 3:4.
+Then, Mendel self-pollinated the F1 tall plants and was surprised to find that in the F2 generation, few of the offspring were dwarf, the trait that was not observed in the F1 generation was expressed now.
+According to his observations, the ratio of plants that were dwarf was 1:4 of the F2 plants, while the ratio of F2 plants that were tall was found to be 3:4.
 The dwarf and tall traits were identical to their parental type.